Dr. John and Viola Phillips House and Office

 wife Viola, a registered nurse, who together served Newport from an office portion of this house, and also for its architecture.
 It is "a representative example" of a Craftsman-style bungalow.
 It was a work of local architect/engineer Harold A. Sewell and is well preserved.
 Dr. Phillips served Newport for 25 years, 13 in this house.
-Earlier he had bought an open-sided Mitchell automobile in 1907, the first car in Newport, which he used to rescue residents and help fire fighters during a major fire, the "Big Smoke", in 1910 (Great Fire of 1910?).
+Earlier he had bought an open-sided Mitchell automobile in 1907, the first car in Newport, which he used to rescue residents and help fire fighters during the "Big Smoke", the Great Fire of 1910.